This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Our BOT meets each month.
 Information about these meetings can be found on the BOT page.

 Parents are invited to accompany classes on school trips and to assist with school events.
-Please let your child's Kaiako know if you have any special talents to share with us or if you would like to help in classrooms, the library, the gardens or on the sports field.
+Please let your child's Kaiako/teacher know if you have any special talents to share with us or if you would like to help in classrooms, the library, the gardens or on the sports field.

 Contact